Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Model

-which has a discriminant $\Delta = (a+b-d)^2-4shu$.
+which has a discriminant $\Delta = (d-a-b)^2-4\rho u$.
 We assume that the gene network can reach a steady state, which implies that both $\lambda_1$ and $\lambda_2$ have positive real parts.
-If the gene is unregulated or positively regulated, then $u\leq 0$ and thus $\Delta>0$, which shows that the two eigenvalues are both positive real numbers.
+Clearly, if the gene is unregulated or positively regulated, then $u\leq 0$ and thus $\Delta>0$, which shows that the two eigenvalues are both positive real numbers.
+However, for negative feedback loops ($u>0$), the discriminant $\Delta$ may be negative, which means that the two eigenvalues may become conjugate complex numbers.

+We emphasize that Eq. \eqref{ODE} can be viewed as the deterministic rate equation of the stochastic hybrid model since it characterizes the evolution of the mean number of active genes and mean protein concentration.
+Note that it is a linear system of ODEs and hence it has a globally stable fixed point (since the two eigenvalues of $T$ have positive real parts).
+The fixed point is a node when the two eigenvalues are real and it is a focus when the two eigenvalues are conjugate complex numbers.
+This suggests that it is possible for the deterministic rate equation to display damped oscillations (when the fixed point is a focus), but the deterministic theory predicts that sustained oscillations can never occur.